sergeyOHC/RadioBrowser/README.md

 Radio API wrapper for [radio-browser.info](https://radio-browser.info).

-Compatible with .NET Core and .NET Standard.
+Compatible with .NET 5 and .NET Standard 2.1.

 ## How to use
 * [Nuget package](https://www.nuget.org/packages/RadioBrowser)